- Defender (Atari 2600) online game (atarionline.org)

 ATARI DEFENDER is very similar to the Williams coin-operated DEFENDER game.
 However, you will find some differences in the game play as well as in the graphic images and game controls.
 For example, in the coin-operated DEFENDER game, two or more Alien Landers can kidnap Humanoids simultaneously, whereas in the ATARI version, Landers can abduct only one Humanoid at a time.
 In the coin-operated game, you can accidentally kill a Humanoid with your own missile fire while attempting a rescue, and even lose a life in Hyperspace.
 Such tragedies cannot happen in ATARI DEFENDER.
 ATARI Humanoids are invulnerable to missile fire, and Universal Space Ship Defender will always emerge from Hyperspace intact.

-- Potassium (Wikipedia)
+- North America (Wikipedia)

 - Defender (1981 video game) (Wikipedia)